apostrophecms/apostrophe-headless/README.md

 ### Invoking APIs when logged out

-This is simple: you'll be able to `GET` public content, and that's all.
+This is simple: if the user is not logged in, they will be able to `GET` public, published content, and that's all.

+For many apps, **that's fine.
+You're using Apostrophe to create the content anyway.** Your content editors log into a site that's just for content creation, and your app users pull content from it with GET.
+Great. **You're done here.**

+But for those who need to create and manage content via REST too... read on!

 ### Invoking REST APIs as a logged-in user of your Apostrophe site